 Biographies - Officers

 Anna Maria Miller joined The Bank of Princeton in 2011.
-Anna Maria maintained positions in Human Resources for more than 20 years.
+Ms. Miller maintained positions in Human Resources for more than 20 years.
 She has held a number of key management roles in various industries, such as financial services, management consulting, higher education, and the entertainment industry.
 She specializes in organizational development, executive coaching, career transition and strategic planning.
 She has worked for leading companies such as, Right Management, Rutgers University, PNC Financial, Time Warner, United Jersey Bank and Booz Allen & Hamilton.
 She has an excellent track record of recruiting and retaining employees throughout her career.
 She holds an MA in Organization Development & Training and a BA in Psychology both from Montclair University and a Certification in Human Resources Management from Cornell University. (top)